MikeBild/graphql-pouch/doc/library.md

 People may want to use GraphQL-Pouch as a library of their own NodeJS projects.
 GraphQL-Pouch supports this functionality.

-To use GraphQL-Pouch as a library just do or fork [graphql-pouch-as-library](https://github.com/MikeBild/graphql-pouch-as-library):
+To use GraphQL-Pouch as a library fork [graphql-pouch-as-library](https://github.com/MikeBild/graphql-pouch-as-library) or just do:

 ```javascript
 const SERVICE_PORT = process.env.SERVICE_PORT || 3000;